 "Hey ArtResin.
 Why do you need to pour layers instead of filling the hole in one big ol' pour?"

-It's because the ideal ArtResin pour is 1/8" thick - this allows space for bubbles to escape to the top so they can be torched out.
+It's because ArtResin was formulated to be poured in thin applications - this allows space for bubbles to escape to the top so they can be torched out.
 And especially when working with an organic object like wood that releases a lot of trapped air, it's a good idea to err on the side of caution and work in multiple, thin layers, torching after each one - as many layers as you like until you get to the height you desire.

 So much safer to go slow and steady.